 - Cats and dogs tend to leave shelters alive.
 And more and more so – 85% had live outcomes in 2019, rising to 89% in the later years.

 Cats and dogs ended up in shelters for different reasons.
 Each year, about half were strays, though this proportion fell slightly during the pandemic: they made up 53% of total intakes in 2019 but 47% in the years after.
-About a quarter of shelter animals had been given up by owners.
+About a quarter of shelter animals had been given up by guardians.
 About 19% were transferred in from other shelters.
-Only 2% had owners intending to euthanize them.
+Only 2% had guardians intending to euthanize them.
 Finally, some animals didn’t fit the above categories, such as those born on site.
 “Other” intakes increased from 2% to 8% of the total when COVID struck.

 Animals also leave shelters in different ways.
 Other than adoption and euthanization, 16% went to different shelters.
-11% went back to their owners.
+11% went back to their guardians.
 3% returned to where they were found as strays, usually after being cared for or neutered.
 2% escaped the shelters or the record.
 1% died naturally in care.

 For all its insight, the report has limitations.
 Shelters voluntarily submitted their information and some didn’t participate, so the data isn’t fully representative or peer-reviewed as such.
 Since mostly Western and Southern shelters participated, Eastern and Northern organizations may have less to glean from the results.
 Also, the report uses a single year, 2019, to represent pre-COVID times.
 So, it’s unclear how much of the variation between 2019 and 2020 was specifically caused by the virus — and thankfully, further information is available on the website.
 Finally, the observational nature of the data can’t explain why the data changed in the first place.

-Why do shelters see fewer strays and rejects?
+Why do shelters see fewer strays and guardian surrenders?
 Why have adoption rates risen and transfer rates stayed roughly constant?
 Even if we can’t know, we can guess.
 Maybe staying home gives people more time for companion animals — and maybe the pandemic stifled shelters the way it stifled so many other organizations, so fewer cats and dogs were rescued or transported about.
 We’ll need to keep observing these trends over time, especially as the pandemic continues.